CINievas/real-time-loss-tools/docs/01_Overview.md

 `current/exposure_model_current.csv` file), as they correspond to seismicity forecasts that may or may not occur.

-Both RLA and OELF calculations require the rupture XML files to be generated for each earthquake.
+Both RLA and OELF calculations require rupture XML files for each earthquake.
 In the case of OELF, a seismicity forecast is input by the user with a list of realisations of seismicity (referred to as "stochastic event sets", SES, following the nomenclature used in OpenQuake), each of which contains a number of earthquakes defined, at least, by their